rockcat/cpm_ide/README.md

 2. Run command: "CP/M IDE: Build Project" (or use the inline Assemble/Compile icons on individual files in the Local Files panel)
 3. Output files (`.COM`) are created alongside source files, or via your configured Makefile

+### Debugging with DDT

+1. Click the debug icon on an `.asm` file in the Local Files panel ("Debug Assembly") - this builds it, transfers the `.COM` to the current drive, and launches DDT; or click the debug icon on a `.COM` file already in the CP/M Files panel ("Debug (DDT, no transfer)") to launch DDT directly against it
+2. The DDT Debug panel opens automatically to the right of the terminal (or open/re-open it any time via its icon in the CP/M Files view title bar)
+3. If a `.lst` file with the same name as the `.com` exists locally (next to the source for a local debug, or in the workspace root for a remote one), it's loaded and the source view stays centered on the current PC as you step
+4. Use the toolbar buttons to drive the session:
+   - **Step** - single-steps one instruction (`T`)
+   - **Step Over** - same as Step, but if the current instruction is a `CALL`, runs it to completion instead of stepping into it
+   - **Go** - runs unconditionally from the current PC (`G`)
+   - **Restart** - sends Ctrl-C and relaunches DDT against the same file, if DDT looks stuck
+   - **End Session** - sends Ctrl-C and closes the panel
+5. Everything DDT itself prints (its prompt, register dumps, disassembly) stays in the Debug panel; anything the program being debugged prints while running goes to the regular CP/M Terminal instead

 ## Architecture

 ### Core Modules

 - **extension.ts** - Main extension entry point, command registration, and connection-status UI
-- **serialTerminal.ts** - Serial port management, terminal integration, and orchestration of the Remote CCP/XMODEM/Slide transfer paths
+- **serialTerminal.ts** - Serial port management, terminal integration, orchestration of the Remote CCP/XMODEM/Slide transfer paths, and the DDT debug session state machine
 - **serialTerminalPanel.ts** - Webview host for the interactive terminal panel
+- **debugPanel.ts** - Webview host for the DDT Debug panel (registers/flags, source listing, Step/Step Over/Go/Restart/End Session)
+- **listingFile.ts** - Parses an assembler `.lst` file into address-to-source-line entries for the DDT Debug panel's listing view
 - **remoteCcp.ts** - Client for the Remote CCP protocol (drive/file listing, get/put)
 - **xmodem.ts** - XMODEM protocol implementation (128-byte checksum variant) and the shared `SerialLink` abstraction used by all transfer protocols
 - **slide-ts/** - Windowed, CRC16, multi-file Slide transfer protocol (`protocol.ts`, `send.ts`, `recv.ts`)
+- **transferQueue.ts** - Queues/serializes background transfers so only one touches the wire at a time, and tracks their progress for the Transfers view
 - **fileExplorer.ts** - Tree view providers for the remote CP/M files and local workspace files
 - **build.ts** - Build system integration for the assembler, compiler, and Makefile-driven builds
 - **remote/remotccp.asm** - The Z80 assembly source for the on-device Remote CCP helper (assembled to `remote/remotccp.com`, bundled with the extension)
-- **media/** - Webview UI for the terminal panel (`terminal.html`/`.js`/`.css`)
+- **media/** - Webview UI for the terminal panel (`terminal.html`/`.js`/`.css`) and the DDT Debug panel (`debug.html`/`.js`/`.css`)

 ## File Transfer Protocols

-Three transfer paths are available, in order of preference:
+Three transfer protocols are available, selected via `cpmIde.transferApplication` (drive/file scanning always prefers Remote CCP regardless of this setting, falling back to CCP commands only if Remote CCP isn't available):

-1. **Remote CCP** - custom command/response protocol purpose-built for this extension; fastest, with explicit ACKs around real disk I/O (drive selects, file creation/writes) instead of guessed delays.
+1. **Remote CCP** (default) - custom command/response protocol purpose-built for this extension; fastest, with explicit ACKs around real disk I/O (drive selects, file creation/writes) instead of guessed delays.
 Requires `REMOTCCP.COM` on the device (auto-installed on request).
-2. **XMODEM** - standard 128-byte checksum XMODEM, used automatically when Remote CCP is unavailable, and directly via the manual send/receive commands.
+2. **XMODEM** - standard 128-byte XMODEM; supports CRC-16 blocks when sending to a device that requests them, checksum-only when receiving from one.
+Also available directly via the manual send/receive commands.
 Requires `XMODEM.COM` on the device (auto-copied from `A:` via `PIP` when needed).
 3. **Slide** - a sliding-window (4 frames in flight), 1024-byte-frame, CRC16 protocol for sending multiple files in a single batch.
 Requires `SLIDECPM.COM` on the device.

 All directory operations and file transfers are performed transparently, with command output hidden from the interactive terminal unless explicitly requested (e.g. via `cpmIde.enableSerialTrace`).